CodePushGo/website/src/content/blog/en/how-chinas-cybersecurity-law-impacts-app-developers.md

 Preparing early for regulatory changes can make entering the Chinese market smoother.
 Taking a proactive approach to compliance can speed up app reviews and gain regulatory approval more easily.
 It also helps avoid expensive last-minute changes and builds user confidence.

 Setting up a compliance framework that can handle future adjustments is key to long-term growth.
-Tools like Capgo's live update platform allow developers to implement secure updates quickly, ensuring apps stay compliant and competitive as rules change.
+Tools like CodePushGo's live update platform allow developers to implement secure updates quickly, ensuring apps stay compliant and competitive as rules change.

 ## Summary